friendsofstrandseq/mosaicatcher-pipeline/README.md

 ## SNV calls for haplotype separation

-The MosaiCatcher pipeline utilizes single nucleotide variants (SNVs to distinguish haplotypes.
+The MosaiCatcher pipeline requires a set of genotyped single nucleotide variants (SNVs) to distinguish haplotypes, including the assignment of individually sequenced strands of a chromosome to a certain chromosome-length haplotype.

 Depending on which prior information is available, the workflow will

 * Phase SNVs using StrandPhaseR (when given a set of SNV calls)
 * Genotype SNVs in your data (when given potential SNV sites)